bit-docs/bit-docs-playground/README.md

 As you play with `bit-docs` tags to see how they render, the build will autorun, and the web page will auto-refresh.

-You might have to hard-refresh already visited pages after making certain changes.
+## Troubleshooting

+After making certain types of changes, it might be necessary to hard-refresh an already-visited page.

+If you're not seeing changes after adding a new bit-docs plugin to the `package.json`, try `npm run cache-bust`.

 ## About bit-docs